 Born in Williamsburg at The End Brooklyn cafe's "Plant Alchemy Bar" (which, from what we can tell, is New York's take on LA's Moon Juice), this new drink is part coffee alternative, part alternative medicine and filled to the brim with wellness trends.

 There's no coffee in this "latte."
 According to the cafe's Instagram, it's made from coconut milk (just like a turmeric latte) with ginger and honey (also common ingredients in a turmeric latte), plus lemon and blue-green algae, which gives it that magical light blue hue.
-You're essentially swapping turmeric for algae, turning Blue-green algae is wildly popular right now, especially in the form of Blue Majik (which is quite similar nutritionally to veteran algae spirulina but far more Instagrammable).
+You're essentially swapping turmeric for algae, turning golden milk into blue milk.
+Blue-green algae is wildly popular right now, especially in the form of Blue Majik (which is quite similar nutritionally to veteran algae spirulina but far more Instagrammable).

 Because golden milk is touted as such a cure-all in holistic health, we can infer that there are similar properties in a unicorn latte.
 Let's look at the ingredients: